followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/40 Visual Studio Integration/05 Add or Upgrade the Required Resources in Your Project/01 Add.md

 Now DevExtreme ASP.NET MVC Controls are set up for your project.
 If any issues appear during the process, address them by following the messages in the **Output** window.
 After that, repeat the steps above starting with step 2.

 [note] **ASP.NET MVC 3 to 5 only**.
 Certain resources are added, but not linked, because either they are already linked in the basic project template, or they provide specific functionality.
-Those resources are jQuery, JSZip for client-side exporting in the [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) widget and data for the [VectorMap](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/) widget.
+Those resources are jQuery, JSZip for client-side exporting in the [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) control and data for the [VectorMap](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/) control.
 To link any of those resources, uncomment the corresponding code lines in the **AppStart/DevExtremeBundleConfig.cs** file.

 #####See Also#####
 - [ASP.NET MVC Controls - Fundamentals](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/)